dotnet/csharplang/proposals/records-wip.md

 A valid `with` expression has a receiver with a non-void type.
 The receiver type must contain an accessible parameterless instance method called `Clone` whose return type must be the receiver type, or a base type thereof.

-On the right hand side of the `with` expression is an `anonymous_object_initializer` with a sequence of assignments, each with a compiler-generated record property (see Properties, above) of the receiver on the left-hand side of the assignment, and an arbitrary expression on the right-hand side which is implicitly convertible to the type of the property.
+On the right hand side of the `with` expression is an `anonymous_object_initializer` with a sequence of assignments, each with a compiler-generated record property (see [Properties](#Properties)) of the receiver on the left-hand side of the assignment, and an arbitrary expression on the right-hand side which is implicitly convertible to the type of the property.